mianbreton/pysco/README.md

 There are two ways to use Pysco, either as command line with parameter file, or as an external package.

 > Numba uses _Just-in-Time_ and/or _Ahead-of-Time_ compilation, meaning that for the former the function is compiled when it is reached for the first time, while the latter is compiled before running the code (happens when the input/output types are specified in the function decorator).
-This means that when the code is run for the first time, it will spend some time compiling the functions.
+This means that when the code is run (or imported) for the first time, it will spend some time compiling the functions.
 These are then cached and subsequent runs will not have to compile the functions again.

 #### As command line